 Ambulance sounds alarm about the future of Medicare

-Medicare campaigners visit NDP convention Saturday, February 19 An ambulance carrying an important message about the future of Medicare will be at the NDP leadership convention on Saturday as part of a nine day province-wide tour.
+Medicare campaigners visit Royal Jubilee Hospital noon Tuesday Day 2 of province-wide tour An ambulance carrrying an important message about the future of Medicare visits Victoria Tuesday on the second day of a province-wide tour.
 The ambulance is staffed by front-line health care workers and sports a visually striking paint job that calls attention to the threat privatization poses to our public Medicare system.
 The ambulance is one of three from across the country that will converge on Edmonton later this month when Ralph Klein is expected to introduce legislation that would legalize private hospitals.
-The ambulance will be at the PNE Coliseum at 8:45 a.m., Saturday, Feb.
-19 before continuing its province-wide tour.
+The ambulance visits Royal Jubilee Hospital (front lawn of Begbie Hall, 2101 Richmond Avenue) on Tuesday, February 15 at noon.
 The health care workers will encourage citizens in B.C. communities to put pressure on federal politicians to make a dramatic and permanent boost in health care funding to the provinces in the upcoming federal budget.
 They're also calling for Ottawa to take whatever legislative actions are necessary to prevent Alberta premier Ralph Klein from legalizing private hospitals.
-The tour is sponsored by the Canadian Union of Public Employees — the ambulance will be staffed by members of the CUPE Local 873 — the Ambulance Paramedics of B.C. — and the Hospital Employees' Union — CUPE's B.C.
+The tour is sponsored by the Canadian Union of Public Employees' the ambulance will be staffed by members of the CUPE Local 873 the Ambulance Paramedics of B.C. and the Hospital Employees' Union CUPE's B.C.
 Health Services Division.